kaidez/kaidez.com/_posts/2015-05-26-write-code.md

 Learning new code things almost always requires the need to solve problems, particularly with JS.
 Something doesn't act in the browser the way you thought it would...you have to solve a problem.

+Here's where I go off on a tangent...

 ## You are a Web ~~Developer~~ Engineer

 I readily admit to understanding this late: that solving coding problems is part of my job as a web dev.
 There were incidents at Revlon in the past where I took too long in solving problems, ticking off my team as a result.